DOD meaning: Dead on delivery

-Same goes for many other Trillium species, and among them, Trillium grandiflorum.
+This is valid for many North American wildflowers, including Trillium species, and among them, Trillium grandiflorum.
 After collecting (see how the fruit looks when it’s ready), such seeds should be either sown right away or stored moist.
-When kept at room temperature, some seeds will emerge radicles by fall.
-The others, like in other hypogeal germinators, will grow a radicle/baby rhizome or tuber in the coming season, and then send up the first leaf only after another cold cycle (that means in their second year).
+When kept at room temperature, some seeds will emerge radicles by fall; then in the spring will send up the first leaves.
+The rest of the seeds (like in other hypogeal germinating species) will grow a radicle/baby rhizome or tuber in the coming season, and then send up the first leaf only after another cold cycle (that means complete germination in their second year).

 These are a few Trillium grandiflorum seeds with emerged radicles that I found last week, during my routine check of the moist stored seeds.
 A few more pots were added to my collection and I am looking forward to see these little Trilliums sending up their first leaf next year!
 The other seeds are still in moist storage, awaiting…